-Four years ago I wrote a story proclaiming I’d never buy a hard drive again, and every year since, that promise has gotten easier to maintain as flash-based storage just keeps getting cheaper.
-If I didn’t already have several 2TB SSDs (yes, I have a storage problem), I’d be sorely tempted to pick up one of the 4TB options below, most at their lowest prices ever.
+Nearly five years ago I wrote a story proclaiming I’d never buy a hard drive again.
+And every year since, that promise is easier to maintain because flash-based storage just keeps getting cheaper.
+If I didn’t already have several 2TB SSDs (yes, I have a storage problem), I’d be sorely tempted to pick up one of the 4TB options below, many at their lowest prices ever.

-Crucial leads the SATA affordability pack, with the 4TB MX 500 for just $269 (opens in new tab).
+If you're still stuck on SATA, Crucial's 4TB MX 500 is down to just $225 (don't forget to clip the coupon).
 Don’t expect extreme speed from this drive.
-But if you need lots of space to store your games or media, it’s hard to complain about paying less than seven cents per gigabyte.
+But if you don't have any spare M.2 slots on your board, it’s hard to complain about paying less than six cents per gigabyte.
 And the endurance on the Crucial drive is rated at 1,000TBW.

-Stepping up in speed and down in physical dimensions is TeamGroup’s 4TB MP34 M.2 PCIe 3.0 SSD for $329 (opens in new tab), or about $30 less than it’s ever been.
+If you don't have a spare PCIe 4.0 slot, TeamGroup’s 4TB MP34 M.2 PCIe 3.0 SSD is selling for just $199, which is all the more crazy when you realize this mid-range PCIe 3.0 drive was selling for nearly $500 a year ago.
 With 3,500/2,900 MB/s rated sequential reads and writes, it would do quite well as a cavernous boot drive or fast secondary storage.
 It’s also rated to an astounding 2,400TBW of endurance and comes with a 5-year warranty.

 The MX500 has been around since 2017, but this TLC drive is a dependable workhorse that would be great as a secondary storage or game drive.
 Its 560/510mb/s sequential read/write rating is pretty close to the limit of SATA performance.

 When we reviewed the MP34 back in 2019, it was an excellent value, offering solid performance (it’s rated to 3,500/2,900 MB/s sequential reads/writes) and high endurance at competitive pricing.
-Here in 2022, the 4TB model is down to $329, which is about $30 cheaper than we’ve ever seen it before.
+Here in 2023, the 4TB model is down to an astonishing $199.
+A year ago, it would have been a good deal at twice that price.

 If you want to bring your 4TB of SSD storage with you, you won't likely find anything more affordable than the X6 external SSD from Crucial.
 It's not fast by SSD standards, but with rated speeds of 800MB/s and no moving parts, it's definitely faster and more durable than a hard drive.